-Now that you are more than halfway through the current school year, you may have become acclimated to instructing in our Covid environment of mask wearing, social distancing, and planning with extra sanitation in mind.
-Some of us are teaching in-person, some still completely virtually, and some are doing both.
+Now that you are more than halfway through the current school year, you may have become acclimated to instructing in our Covid environment of mask-wearing, social distancing and planning with extra sanitation in mind.
+Some of us are teaching in-person, some are still completely virtually and some are doing both.
 No matter our learning environment, best practice in mathematics instruction is still best practice.

 Think about the tech tools available to you that allow all students access to math routines and tasks that promote rich mathematical discussion.
-Would students be engaged in problem solving?
+Would students be engaged in problem-solving?
 Would they be able to practice essential skills such as collaboration and communication?
 Students engaged in mathematical discourse that follows research-based best practices may have gains of more than one year!

 -Hattie, Fisher, and Frey.
 (2017).
 Visible Learning For Mathematics What Works Best to Optimize Student Learning.
 Corwin: Thousand Oaks, CA.

-To engage in learning around best practice in mathematical discourse utilizing instructional tools, your Central Rivers’ Math Team has created a self-paced professional learning when it is convenient for you.
+To engage in learning around best practices in mathematical discourse utilizing instructional tools, your Central Rivers’ Math Team has created a self-paced professional learning when it is convenient for you.